-To help look after future generations, many people elect to transfer property and/or life insurance policies by gift or at death to a person two more generations below himself or herself.
-Typically, this means grandchildren and great-grandchildren, also referred to as skip-persons.
-The goal is to have assets pass from grandparent to skip-persons without being taxed in the child’s estate.
+To help look after future generations, you might elect to transfer property and your life insurance policies – by gift or at death – to a beneficiary two more generations below yourself in age.
+As a rule, this means to your grandchildren and great-grandchildren, and the practice is also referred to as “skip-persons’ gift.
+The goal is to have your assets pass from a grandparent to the “skip-person” without being adding to the taxed portion of a child’s estate.

-Typically, the transferer places assets in a trust to children for life, then to grandchildren.
-Or, the transferer gives property to grandchildren or places it in a trust for their benefit.
+Typically, the transferor places assets in a trust to children for life, then to grandchildren.
+Or the transferor could give the property to grandchildren or place it in a trust for their benefit.

 Life insurance policies transferred to skip-persons such as grandchildren and great-grandchildren are also subject to the U.S. Generation-skipping transfer tax (GSTT).
 The GSTT imposes a tax on both outright gifts and transfers in trust to or for the benefit of unrelated humans more than 37 and a half years younger than the donor or to related persons more than one generation younger than the donor, such as grandchildren or great-grandchildren.